FVIFVIFVI/Elevators/README.md

-To install the required packages for this project, run the following commands in your terminal:
+To install the required packages for this project, run the following commands in your terminal: for all package  pip install -r requirements.txt

-For the math package:
+or

 pip install math
-pip install random

-For the pygame package:
 pip install pygame